Nuxt

 Creating Pages with Nuxt

-folder, the nuxt router will generate your the routes for you
+- You can create web pages in your pages/folder, the nuxt router will generate your the routes for you

 Using Vue in Nuxt